csun5285/doris/docs/en/docs/advanced/variables.md

   Whether to add the final keyword when using the JDBC Catalog function to query ClickHouse,default is false.

   It is used for the ReplacingMergeTree table engine of ClickHouse to deduplicate queries.
+* `describe_extend_variant_column`

+  Controls whether to extend variant column in desc table_name.
+The default value is false.

 * `enable_memtable_on_sink_node`